 Showing all 15 results

-The Golden Leylandii (if preferred) will grow high, whilst being trimmed 1-2 times a year to ensure it will grow back successfully.
-It is important to note that the hedging will not grow if it is on old wood and so pruning is essential.
-In one year, the Golden Leylandii will grow from 40-60cm, depending on factors like watering and nutrient intake, placing it into the “fast growing hedge” category.
-The Leylandii can reach a mature height of over 5m with the correct care.
-Our Golden Leylandii is available in a range of sizes, meaning you have the choice to grow the hedging affordably or receive it fully-grown to instantly reap the benefits of the hedge’s privacy and pleasant scent.
+The Holly will grow up to 4m, with minimum pruning required providing that any trimming is done in the dormant, Winter period.
+In one year, the English Holly will grow from 10-15cm, depending on factors like watering and nutrient intake, placing it into the “slow growing hedge” category.
+This makes it ideal for those who require a low maintenance hedge that will not grow too high.
+Our English Holly is available in a range of sizes, meaning you have the choice to grow the hedging affordably or receive it fully-grown to instantly reap the benefits of the hedge’s classical look and intruder-proof security.

 The recommended planting density varies depending on the height of the plants you buy.
 For Example: